The Ancestry Visa

 The truth is that this visa category has been proposed to close in 2005 and again in 2008.
 Both times, the feedback on the proposal has been turned down.
 After the 2008/2009 recession, when the British government implemented a points-based visa system (and completely changed their visa system), this visa category was placed outside of that scope (and was left unchanged).
 Therefore, the truth of the matter is that this visa is not going anywhere any time soon.

 Further to this, our travel ethos, when it comes to applicants considering their visa option, is that it is not our role to threaten or scare prospective clients into making life-changing decisions.
 Rather, allow the prospective client to make a choice to follow this route on their own accord, at their preferred time, when they are ready.
-Only once they have decided to take up the opportunity, we can gladly help.Apply Now
+Only once they have decided to take up the opportunity, we can gladly help.free assessment

 Please note: Move Up offer a full refund guarantee on their case fee, which in the unlikely event of not being awarded your visa first time around our case fee will be refunded in full.